-Lisbon has alluring historic districts, breathtaking panoramic views, unique cuisine, fado music and a lot more!
+Lisbon has alluring historical districts, breathtaking panoramic views, unique cuisine, fado music and a lot more!

-But, it would be a naïve mistake if the traveler wouldn’t dig a bit into the surrounding area – more exactly: visiting the nearby towns.
+But, it would be a naïve mistake if the traveller wouldn’t dig a bit into the surrounding area – more exactly: visiting the nearby towns.

-Specifically, Sintra and Belém are the two most interesting destinations, from a plethora of choices that you have at your disposal.
+Specifically, Sintra and Belém are the two most exciting destinations, from a plethora of choices that you have at your disposal.